-- To continue in the Advanced Settings, touch another tab. - To exit the Advanced Settings and return to the Home tab, touch Exit.
+- 6. Do one of the following: - To continue in the Advanced settings, touch another tab. - To exit the Advanced settings and return to the Home tab, touch Exit.

 Service

 The Service tab presents numerous settings and controls typically accessed by authorized service or biomedical engineering personnel to configure, maintain, test, and update the device.
 For example, the Service tab enables authorized users to save device configurations to a USB flash drive and then load saved configurations to other devices.
 Systems and devices configured with the PartnerConnectTM service feature also have access to remote diagnostics, troubleshooting, and software upgrades.